 The Attorney General also has to report to Congress each year regarding information obtained in emergencies, in some contexts.
 See 18 U.S.C. § 2702(d).
 And the Director of the FBI has to report twice each year to Congress regarding the number of National Security Letters issued.
 See 18 U.S.C. § 2709(e).

-We received 65,816 subpoenas from law enforcement in the United States in the second half of 2014.
+We received 69,524 subpoenas from law enforcement in the United States in the first half of 2015.
 We are required by law to provide the information requested in a valid subpoena.
 The subpoenas we receive are generally used by law enforcement to obtain subscriber information or the type of information that appears on a customer’s phone bill.
 We continue to see that approximately half of the subpoenas we receive seek only subscriber information: that is, those subpoenas typically require us to provide the name and address of a customer assigned a given phone number or IP address.
 Other subpoenas also ask for certain transactional information, such as phone numbers that a customer called.
 The types of information we can provide in response to a subpoena are limited by law.
 We do not release contents of communications (such as text messages or emails) or cell site location information in response to subpoenas.